maxwellmb/jwst_ers_NIRCAM_HD141569A/README.md

 # jwst_ers_NIRCAM_HD141569A

-This is a repository that holds the analysis scripts for Millar-Blanchaer et al. (in prep), analyzing the JWST ERS NIRCAM data on HD 141569A.
-The code in this respository can be run in the following order to replicate the analysis in the the paper.
-Before starting, you must download the L1 "*uncal.fits" from MAST.
+This is a repository that holds the analysis scripts for Millar-Blanchaer et al. (in prep), analyzing the JWST ERS NIRCam data on HD 141569A.
+The code in this respository has been organized so that you can run it in the below order to replicate the analysis in the the paper.
+Before starting, you must download the L1 "*uncal.fits" files from MAST.
 They can be on MAST at [this DOI](http://dx.doi.org/10.17909/ty1h-9x40).

 1. Stage1Stage2 (Section 3.0): Carry out the basic JWST pipeline calibrations, as run by spaceKLIP.
 2. Fit_NIRCam_Parameters (Section 3.1): Fit for the NIRCam instrument parameters defocus, pupil shear and pupil rotation.